 The lectures usually take place on just one day of the week (normally a Thursday), and so the course is flexible for students wishing to continue working alongside their studies.

 The course will develop your technical, conceptual and critical skills, allowing you to specialise in performance, composition and/or musicology, guided by internationally-renowned staff and supported by stunning facilities.
-Situated halfway between London and mainland France, Canterbury is a UNESCO World Heritage City with a tradition of innovation in music.James DeanProgramme Director
+Situated halfway between London and mainland France, Canterbury is a UNESCO World Heritage City with a tradition of innovation in music.Matt WrightCourse Director

 You will be assessed through a wide range of assignments throughout the programme.
 These include musical performance, composition portfolios, written work, research posters, presentations and learning journals, and will be specific to the disciplines and modules that you choose to study.

-The independent study modules will be assessed through a major project in each, with performance and conducting assessed through a recital, composition through a portfolio, and research project through a dissertation.
+The Final Project module will be assessed through a major project, with performance assessed through a recital or portfolio, composition or production through a portfolio, and critical writing through a dissertation or collection of critical essays.

-The range of assessment tasks in the option modules further reflects the range of subjects that you might study and assessment tasks may include learning journals, essays, posters, workshop presentations, compositions and performances.
+The range of assessment tasks in the modules further reflects the range of subjects that you might study and assessment tasks may include learning journals, essays, portfolios, workshop presentations, compositions and performances.

 Graduates of the MMus course typically go on to a range of careers which have included portfolio careers in music, performance and composition, working in a professional studio, music education and music research at PhD level.